Nathan A. Holcomb

 - A pharmaceutical company and its board members in a federal securities lawsuit and a related shareholder derivative action.

-- A leading credit-rating agency in multiple lawsuits in federal and state courts arising from the 2008 financial crisis.
+- A leading credit-rating agency in multiple lawsuits arising from the 2008 financial crisis.

 - An international bank in a dispute with a former client of its advisory business.

 - A US investment bank in litigation with an international bank arising from a corporate acquisition.

 - An asylum applicant and a plaintiff pursuing a civil rights claim arising from a police stop on appeals to the United States Court of Appeals for the Ninth Circuit, as court-appointed pro bono counsel.